willswats/yelp-camp/README.md

 # Yelp Camp

-An Express web application featuring full CRUD functionality, as well as image uploading capabilities, styled with Bootstrap and CSS.
-Browse campgrounds and view their details, or with an account you can add campgrounds, upload images, make reviews, and much more.
+An Express web application featuring full CRUD functionality, styled with Bootstrap and CSS.
+Browse campgrounds and view their details, or with an account you can add, edit and delete your own campgrounds, upload images, and make reviews.

 Live project [_here_](https://yelp-camp-willswats.herokuapp.com/).